crossroadsfpga/enso_eval/README.md

 After the echo server is running, you can run EnsōGen to send packets.
 You may specify any pcap file as input to EnsōGen.
 For convenience, we provide some sample pcaps that you can use in `enso/scripts/sample_pcaps`.
 These pcaps are composed of packets with the destination IP and port that match the echo server's default bind.

-Start by sending 1000 packets:
+Start by sending 1000 packets (again starting at the **client** machine so that we can export the environment variables):

 ```bash
 # Ensure that you are at the enso_eval repo and that